modin-project/modin/docs/flow/modin/core/execution/dispatching.rst

 ''''''''''''''''''
-The ``modin.core.execution.dispatching.factories.dispatcher.FactoryDispatcher`` class provides public methods whose interface corresponds to pandas IO functions, the only difference is that they return `QueryCompiler` of the selected backend instead of high-level :py:class:`~modin.pandas.dataframe.DataFrame`. ``FactoryDispatcher`` is responsible for routing these IO calls to the factory which represents the selected backend.
+The ``modin.core.execution.dispatching.factories.dispatcher.FactoryDispatcher`` class provides public methods whose interface corresponds to pandas IO functions, the only difference is that they return `QueryCompiler` of the selected storage format instead of high-level :py:class:`~modin.pandas.dataframe.DataFrame`. ``FactoryDispatcher`` is responsible for routing these IO calls to the factory which represents the selected backend.

 So when you call ``read_csv()`` function and your backend is ``PandasOnRay`` then the